SpaceX giant rocket explodes minutes after launch from Texas

 Throngs of spectators watched from South Padre Island, several miles away from the Boca Chica Beach launch site, which was off-limits.
 As Starship lifted off with a thunderous roar, the crowd screamed: “Go, baby, go!”

-In the weeks leading up to the flight, Musk gave 50-50 odds that the spacecraft would reach orbit and not end up in what SpaceX calls a “rapid unscheduled disassembly.”
-He said not blowing up the launch pad would be a win.
+In the weeks leading up to the flight, Musk gave 50-50 odds that the spacecraft would reach orbit.
+He stressed that clearing the launch tower and not blowing up the pad would be a win.

 “You never know exactly what’s going to happen," said SpaceX livestream commentator and engineer John Insprucker.
 “But as we promised, excitement is guaranteed and Starship gave us a rather spectacular end.”

-At liftoff, the rocket kicked up huge plumes of sand and dust at the pad.
-In Port Isabel, about 10 miles from the launch site, particles covered cars and other surfaces, said John Sandoval, assistant to the city manager.
-The only other report, he said, was a shattered window at a local business.
-“Yes, it shook, rattled and rolled,” Sandoval said of the rocket.
+At liftoff, the rocket kicked up huge plumes of sand and dust around the pad.
+In Port Isabel, about 10 miles away, particles covered cars and other surfaces.
+The only other report, said John Sandoval, assistant to the city manager, was a shattered window at a local business.
+“Yes, it shook, rattled and rolled,” he said of the rocket.

 The Federal Aviation Administration said it would oversee the accident investigation, noting that no injuries or public property damage were reported.
 The agency also said that until it determines that there is no threat to public safety, Starships are grounded.